-Such language appears on the first page of the opt-out notice under the heading "Important Information" with the sentence, "The goal of the aggregation is to deliver savings over the life of the Program against National Grid's Basic Service Rate" (Exh.
+B. Waiver from Department Regulations Regarding Information Disclosure savings over the life of the Program against Eversource's Basic Service Rate" (Exh.
 DPU 1-4, Att.).
 At the end of this sentence, the Town shall add the qualifier "however, such savings cannot be guaranteed."